AI Engineer vs. Data Scientist: Key Differences and Career Paths

 Both AI engineers and data scientists play important roles in today’s tech-driven world.
 While some overlap exists between the two positions, their jobs are not identical.
 Data scientists are focused on interpreting data and drawing actionable conclusions, while AI engineers prioritize building machines that can perform various tasks without constant human involvement.

-In this article, we’ll break down the unique job responsibilities and career paths of data scientists and AI or machine learning (ML) engineers in a way that helps you understand which option may be the best fit for you.
+In this article, we’ll break down the unique job responsibilities and career paths of data scientists and artificial intelligence (AI) or machine learning (ML) engineers in a way that helps you understand which option may be the best fit for you.
 We’ll also cover what role you may need to hire for if you’re an employer looking to fill a gap within your team or organization.

 What is an AI engineer?

 The main responsibilities of an AI engineer include programming and training the various networks and algorithms that make up an AI system.
 They regularly implement machine learning techniques such as deep learning and natural language processing to develop high-quality applications.
-Their goal is to develop predictive models capable of performing a wide variety of tasks, from robotics to computer vision application.
+Their goal is to develop AI solutions with predictive models capable of performing a wide variety of tasks, from robotics to computer vision applications.

 While artificial intelligence will never replace human wisdom or decision-making, AI engineers can build machine learning models that help businesses and organizations enhance efficiency, trim costs, and make well-informed business decisions.
 As they explore problems in computing, AI engineers may perform research to develop theories or produce machine learning algorithms and frameworks that can ultimately solve these problems.